Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

    * 2020: 40,687

 __Loyal Customers__:
-* The total number of loyal customers are 4092 with the highest number recorded in 2019 being 2240, surpassing the yearly target of 1,000.
+* The total number of loyal customers is 4092 with the highest number recorded in 2019 being 2240, surpassing the yearly target of 1,000.
 * Among the Loyal Customers, Singles were the highest at 61% of total bookings.
-Note that loyal customers is an alias for repeated guests.
+Note that "loyal customers" is an alias for repeated guests.

 __Total Stay Length by Visitor Type__:
 * Visitors who were couples had the longest stays at the hotels with a record 71%